-On September 26, 2022, the Company completed the Asset Sale to Emergent of the Company's exclusive worldwide rights to brincidofovir, including TEMBEXA® and specified related assets (the Asset Sale).
-Emergent paid the Company an upfront cash payment of approximately \$238 million upon the closing of the Asset Sale.
-In addition, pursuant to the Asset Purchase Agreement, the Company is eligible to receive from Emergent: (i) up to an aggregate of approximately \$124 million in milestone payments payable upon the exercise of the options under the BARDA Agreement for the delivery of up to 1.7 million treatment courses of tablet and suspension formulations of TEMBEXA to the U.S. government; (ii) royalty payments equal to 15% of the gross profits from the sales of TEMBEXA made outside of the United States; (iii) royalty payments equal to 20% of the gross profits from the sales of TEMBEXA made in the United States in excess of 1.7 million treatment courses; and (iv) up to an additional \$12.5 million upon the achievement of certain other developmental milestones.
-The effects of recording certain adjustments associated with contingent consideration related to TEMBEXA have been excluded as the Company has made a policy election to account for these amounts when the contingency has been resolved in accordance with Accounting Standards Codification 450, Contingencies.
+On September 26, 2022, the Company closed the previously disclosed Asset Sale with Emergent.
+Emergent paid the Company an upfront cash payment of approximately \$238 million upon closing.
+In addition, pursuant to the Asset Purchase Agreement, the Company is eligible to receive from Emergent: (i) up to an aggregate of approximately \$124 million in milestone payments payable upon the exercise of the options under the BARDA Agreement; (ii) royalty payments equal to 15% of the gross profits from the sales of TEMBEXA made outside of the United States; (iii) royalty payments equal to 20% of the gross profits from the sales of TEMBEXA made outside of the United States; (iii) royalty payments of certain other developmental milestones.

-The Company continues to provide operational support to Emergent in furtherance of its obligations under both the Asset Purchase Agreement (and related agreements) and the BARDA Agreement.
 The BARDA Agreement was novated to Emergent in December 2022.
-Under the Asset Purchase Agreement, the Company recognized approximately \$0.5 million of contract revenue for support provided for the twelve months ended December 31, 2022.
+Under Asset Purchase Agreement, the Company recognized approximately \$0.2 million and \$0.5 million of contract revenue for support provided for the twelve months ended December 31, 2023 and 2022, respectively.